1. What Is an Exit Load?

 |For the second investment of March 2017||1% of (60 X 115) = Rs.
 69|

-In case of redemption in February 2018, the first investment of January 2017 passes the one year term.
+In case of redemption in February 2019, the first investment of January 2018 passes the one-year term.
 Hence, there is no exit load for its redemption.
-However, the second investment of March 2017 will attract payment of exit charge at 1% as specified in the above table.
+However, the second investment of March 2018 will attract payment of exit charge at 1% as specified in the above table.

-Thus, being aware of exit fees is essential for an investor.
-It helps you gauge your returns after all expenses.
-You can also invest with ClearTax Invest for hand-picked funds after doing all the research.
-Start investing.
+Thus, being aware of exit fees is essential for investors.
+It helps in gauging returns after all expenses are met.
+Also, you can invest with ClearTax Invest for hand-picked funds after doing all the research.
+Start investing!